ARYANKAUSHIK/CppSheets/README.md

 For more information, see the wiki.

 #### Building
 Building is very easy; the only external dependency required is Qt5 (Core, Widgets, Gui).
 To build, simply run CMake and Make.
-Note: you should probably use G++ to build this program; I tried using Clang, and it failed while building the xlnt library.
+Note: you should probably use G++ to build this program; I tried using Clang, and it failed while building the xlnt library (Update: Clang seems to be working now after a minor change in the xlnt library; this was only tested on MacOS though).

 #### Platform Support
-CppSheets is fully supported on Linux and Windows.
+CppSheets is fully supported on Linux, Windows, and MacOS.
 It should work on other systems as well.
 I will list them here as I test them.

 #### Licensing
 CppSheets is licensed under BSD-3.